lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 Atomize/Atomize.md

 						<div class="grid left">
 							<div class="box">
 								<div class="callout-title"> <div class="callout-title-inner"> Animals </div> </div>
-								<p>The story begins in a village at the edge of a vast empire composed of thousands of medium to small islands, each with unique magical abilities. </p>
+								<p>The story begins in a village at the edge of a vast empire composed of thousands of medium to small islands, each with unique magical abilities.</p>
-								<p> We find ourselves in the body of a young man, <b>Xenos</b>, who, despite his unassuming exterior, harbors a significant secret.
+								<p>We find ourselves in the body of a young man, <b>Xenos</b>, who, despite his unassuming exterior, harbors a significant secret.
 He, and his twin sister, <b>Levana</b>, are the last two remaining <i>Oracles</i> in the isles.
-While he labors as the Captain of the Guards, his sister remains bedridden due to her visions ruining her body.
+While he labors as the Captain of the Guards, his sister remains bedridden due to her visions ruining her body.</p>
-<b>Xenos</b> have been sent to the village of <i>Maoria</i> to find credible evidence against the corrupt mayor.
-We enter <b>Xeno’s</b> body as he ends a remote meeting between <b>Amore</b>, the second prince, and <b>Ithe</b>, the royal mage. <b>Amore</b> had left for his duties earlier, but <b>Xenos</b> and <b>Ithe</b> were still speaking—more accurately, having a relationship spat.
+								<p><b>Xenos</b> have been sent to the village of <i>Maoria</i> to find credible evidence against the corrupt mayor colluding with <b>the crown prince</b>.
+We enter <b>Xeno’s</b> body as he ends a remote meeting between <b>Amore</b>, the second prince, and <b>Ithe</b>, the royal mage. <b>Amore</b> had left for his duties earlier, but <b>Xenos</b> and <b>Ithe</b> were still speaking—more accurately, having a relationship spat.</p>
-While <b>Ithe’s</b> powers of intuition aren’t as strong or as accurate as <b>Levana’s</b> or <b>Xenos</b>, his instincts are next to none.
-His gut has been churning since sunset, and he's afraid of his partner being on the other side of the kingdom alone in a place he cannot get to. <b>Xenos</b> is too stubborn to listen to <b>Ithe's</b> pleads for him to leave, and it has caused a massive argument.
+								<p>While <b>Ithe’s</b> powers of intuition aren’t as strong or as accurate as <b>Levana’s</b> or <b>Xenos</b>, his instincts are next to none.
+His gut has been churning since sunset, and he's afraid of his partner being on the other side of the kingdom alone in a place he cannot get to. <b>Xenos</b> is too stubborn to listen to <b>Ithe's</b> pleads for him to leave, and it has caused a massive argument.</p>

-Of course, <b>Ithe</b>, as usual, right.
+								<p>Of course, <b>Ithe</b>, as usual, right.
 Minutes after ending communication, the village is attacked by a mysterious demon army with an unending hoard of hellhounds. <b>Xenos</b> barely manages to escape with his life, sending out a distress call right before he shut down communications in order not to be magiaclly traced.</p>
 							</div>
 						</div>
 						<div class="grid right">